alabut/alabut.github.io/writing/myprinciples.md

 ## Be Flexible

-The multifaceted nature of my profession is a perfect fit for my personality because I've always had wide-ranging interests and try to be a master of several trades.
+The multifaceted nature of my profession is a perfect fit for my personality.
+I've always had wide-ranging interests and try to be a master of several trades.

 Specialization is for insects.
  - Robert A. Heinlein